 Feed In Tariff – Now and Into The Future:

 Until 30 September 2013 for Adelaide home owners the available 16 cent component of the Feed In Tariff Credits payable by ETSA Utilities will be payable until 30 June 2016.
 Given that the Victorian Government and Queensland Governments have recently slashed their feed tariff’s South Australia is now looking fairly generous in this regard, however note the cut off date.
 Read more at the Considering Solar?
 Keep 30th September 2013 in Mind post.
 Once the 16 cents is no longer available the ‘minimum retailer payment of 9.8c/kWh will be available until 31 December 2013.
-After that date it is ‘under review’.
+The 2014 payment has now been set at 7.6 cents per Kwh.

 Solar Power Adelaide Update 24 January 2013